Tips for Moving More

 - Choose active games for a family game night, like Twister.

-Stay Safe & Cool: Dressing for Success in Warm Weather
+Stay Safe & Warm: Dressing for Success in Cold Weather

-Staying cool and dry is crucial for having a successful warm weather adventure.
-When heading out during these spring and summer months, what you wear can help keep you safe and well.
+Staying warm and dry is crucial for having a successful cold weather adventure.
+When heading out during these winter months, layers are essential to keep you safe in cold weather:

 Your Shoes & You Make a Great Pair